milaboratory/platforma-helm-charts/README.md

 - **Resource Management**: Set realistic CPU and memory `requests` and `limits` in the `resources` section to ensure stable performance.
 - **Security**:
   - Use a dedicated `serviceAccount` and link it to a cloud IAM role for secure access to cloud resources.
-  - Configure the `deployment.securityContext` and `deployment.podSecurityContext` to run the application with the least required privileges.
+  - Configure the `deployment.securityContext` and `podSecurityContext` to run the application with the least required privileges.
 - **Networking**:
   - For secure external access, configure the `ingress` with a real TLS certificate.
   - Use `networkPolicy` to restrict traffic between pods for a more secure network posture.